rgrannell1/polonium/README.md

 Polonium passwords are base62-encoded.
 Although base16 and base64 are more common, Base62 (alphanumeric) passwords are generally permitted by online services and are entropy-dense compared to base16 passwords.
-Even short Base62 passwords exceed the recommended minimum of 80-bits of entropy per password.
+Even short base62 passwords exceed the recommended minimum of 80-bits of entropy per password.

 ### - Security Notes

-- Polonium passwords only have *application* specific salts, not user-specific salts.
+Polonium passwords only have *application* specific salts, not user-specific salts.
-Two uses that use the same salt ('facebook') and master password ('password123') will have the same output password.
+Two users that share a salt ('facebook') and master password ('password123') will share the same output password.
+Not every website will salt passwords properly, so use a unique master password.

 ### Licence